In search of Leviathan, and the majesty of GodWritten by Subby Szterszky

 Leviathan is mentioned a half dozen times in the Old Testament, twice each in Job, the Psalms and Isaiah.
 The diverse poetic descriptions of the creature in these passages have led to equally diverse interpretations among faithful and skeptical readers alike.

 Was Leviathan a metaphorical image or an actual living beast that prowled the seas in ancient times?
 The short answer is both.
 But a longer answer may yield a deeper appreciation for the majesty of God and the wonders of his creation.

 Ancient parallels, modern interpretations

-This, together with the fantastical depictions of Leviathan in the Old Testament, has led scholars of a skeptical bent to assume the beast was nothing but a myth, borrowed by the Jews from their near eastern neighbours.
-But since both Job and Psalms place Leviathan alongside real-life creatures to demonstrate God’s power and wisdom in creation, this hardly seems like a tenable assumption.
+This, together with the fantastical depictions of Leviathan in the Old Testament, has led scholars of a skeptical bent to assume the beast was nothing but a myth, borrowed by the Jews from their Near Eastern neighbours.
+But since both Job and Psalms place Leviathan alongside real-life animals to demonstrate God’s power and wisdom in creation, this hardly seems like a tenable assumption.

 There have also been attempts to identify Leviathan with various extinct marine creatures, notably plesiosaurs, mosasaurs and a species of giant crocodile known as sarcosuchus.
 But none of these identifications has proven conclusive, relying as they do on arguments from silence, and on varying interpretations of the timescale during which these creatures lived.

 While the textual evidence from the Scriptures indicates that Leviathan actually existed, it cannot be conclusively identified with any known animal, past or present.
 Moreover, the variety in the descriptions suggests that different creatures may have been in view in the various passages, some of them real, others symbolic, adapted from the surrounding cultures to make a theological point.